jt-ziolo/TypeScriptDataStructuresAndAlgorithms/README.md

 | Hash Table[^2] | - | O(n) | O(n) | O(n) |

 [^1]: Insert and remove operations are evaluated separately from the search operation.
 [^2]: Assuming a poor hash function and/or too small of a table size, resulting in many collisions (the number of list items per bin is proportional to the total number of items stored in the table).
+Also assumes that collisions are handled using a Singly Linked List as implemented in the code.

 **Expected-Case Time Complexity**
 (for those data structures where it differs from the worst-case)